WHERE TO GO WHEN YOU NEED TO GET AWAY

 It’s also definitely worth getting out of the cities at some point.
 If you’re wandering in rural and outback Australia, you may find you’re suited to ‘life on the land’.
 It’s tough work but most farm jobs will include accommodation and all your meals, so you’ll be able to save as you go.

 Take along a trusted copy of Lonely Planet Guide and you won’t go wrong.

 Okay, so you’ve now done the party holidays.
 You’ve had the group t-shirts made and stood on enough foam filled dancefloors to realise that EDM was never really for you.

 You’ve even breezed around Eurorail.
 But now you’re thinking it’s time to step things up and really travel?
 Well then, there’s only one place for it.

 From world-famous landmarks like Machu Picchu and Christ the Redeemer, to the tropics of the Amazon rainforest, South America is home to some of the most stunning sights on the map.

 Whilst we’d recommend going with the flow for Eurorail – it’s wise to do your research if you’re considering backpacking these parts.
 Safety will be a concern in some cities – but rather than being overwhelmed by this, simple steps like booking your hostels in advance and scheduling a bus the day before will put your mind at rest.
 It will also help to learn a little bit of the lingo before you go, even if you only have the basics.

 It’s a year round destination and the changing weather gives each place a different vibe at a different time.
 You won’t be able to cover the whole continent in one trip – so take it slow.
 Allow yourself to enjoy the little things and have the time to appreciate it.
 There is a reason why South America is top of the backpacker bucket list.

 So, what are you waiting for?

 Start putting some money aside and go travelling!
-With 24hr payment, the GIG app is always here to help.
+With flexible, shift work on-demand, the GIG app is always here to help.
 Download free on the App Store and Google Play now.